Example of a Massachusetts Death Certificate from 1908

 • Email: archives@sec.state.ma.us

-Exterior - Massachusetts Archives - IMG 9242
+Exterior of Massachusetts Archives

 Exterior of Massachusetts Archives (Public Domain)